What Are Net Carbs?

 Who Counts Net Carbs?

-"Mostly people subtract fiber and sugar alcohols from total carbohydrate to estimate the amount of carbohydrate that affects blood sugar," explains Jill Weisenberger, MS, RDN, CDE, CHWC, FAND, author of Prediabetes: A Complete Guide.
+"Mostly people subtract fiber and sugar alcohols from total carbohydrate to estimate the amount of carbohydrate that affects blood sugar," explains Jill Weisenberger, M.S., RDN, CDE, CHWC, FAND, the Virginia-based author of Prediabetes: A Complete Guide.
 But the people who track their blood sugar regularly—folks with diabetes—don't necessarily calculate net carbs.
-"According to the American Diabetes Association, it is not necessary to subtract dietary fiber or sugar alcohols from total carbohydrates when carbohydrate counting," says Virginia-based Weisenberger.
+"According to the American Diabetes Association, it is not necessary to subtract dietary fiber or sugar alcohols from total carbohydrates when carbohydrate counting," says Weisenberger.
 "Most diabetes educators work one-on-one with people taking insulin to determine the need to subtract fiber and sugar alcohols to maintain target blood glucose levels."

 So, who is actually counting net carbs?
-The low-carb dieters—Atkins, Keto, etc. Since the Keto diet is so low in carbohydrates, counting net carbs gives you more wiggle room in your day.
+The low-carb dieters—Atkins, keto, etc. Since the keto diet is so low in carbohydrates, counting net carbs gives you more wiggle room in your day.
 That can be important, especially to allow for healthy foods like vegetables in your diet.

 Should You Be Counting Net Carbs?